aihebest/DevSecOps-Project--April/README.md

 # DevSecOps Project Overview
 ..
 ## Introduction

-This security document outline a DevSecOps project implementation incorporating Static Application Security Testing(SAST), Software Composition Analysis(SCA) and Infrastructure as Code(IaC) best practices on application runing within AWS infrastructure, utilising GitHub Actions with workflows.
+This project focuses on implementing a comprehensive DevSecOps approach by incorporating Static Application Security Testing (SAST), Software Composition Analysis (SCA), and Infrastructure as Code (IaC) best practices.
+It is designed for applications running within AWS infrastructure and leverages GitHub Actions workflows to automate and streamline security processes.

 ## Project Goal